pillowfication/pf-value-noise/README.md

 | `octaveScale`   | Number   | `1/2`    | Scaling for successive octaves |
 | `persistence`   | Number   | `1/2`    | Weight for successive octaves  |
 | `interpolation` | Function | *cosine* | Interpolation function used    |

+Note that even with the same seed, a different order of `<Perlin>.get()` calls can change the overall noise function since its values are generated lazily.

 `wavelength` sets the size of the first octave, and each successive octave will be `octaveScale` times the previous.
 The octaves are centered about the origin and added together according to their weight.
 The first octave has a weight of `1`, and each successive octave will be `persistence` times the previous.